Mahalia (singer): Life and career

 Mahalia is from Syston, Charnwood, in Leicestershire.
 She was born to musician parents.
-Her father is British-Irish and her mother is Jamaican.
+Her father is British-Irish and her mother is Jamaican (Debbion Currie, the first singer of English band Colourbox, in 1982–1983).
 Mahalia has described the town she grew up in as a predominantly white area with "a lot of racism".
-She has two brothers.
+She has two brothers, one of whom is Jamaal Burkmar, a dance choreographer and social media influencer.

-She attended Roundhill Community College until she signed a record deal aged 13, when she transferred to a performing arts school, Birmingham Ormiston Academy,where she took acting classes.
+She attended Roundhill Community College until she signed a record deal at age 13, when she transferred to a performing arts school, Birmingham Ormiston Academy, where she took acting classes.
+Mahalia further expanded her actor training at Urban Young Actors, Leicester.

-As a child she would often spend her summer breaks at home writing music—she wrote her first song at age eight and signed a deal with Asylum Records at age 13.
-She performed live for the first time aged "eleven, or maybe 12" at an open mic and spent eight years of her life as a backing singer for a number of artists including Rihanna and Kehlani.
+As a child, she would often spend her summer breaks at home writing music—she wrote her first song at age eight and signed a deal with Asylum Records at age 13.
+She performed live for the first time aged "eleven, or maybe 12" at an open mic.
 She released her debut EP, Head Space, in 2012.
-Mahalia was later introduced to Ed Sheeran, who she went on to perform as a supporting act for.
+Mahalia was later introduced to Ed Sheeran, who she went on to perform as a supporting act for, duetting with him on his song "Gold Rush".
+She supported Sheeran and Emeli Sandé in their 2014 UK tours.
+She sang on the title track of UK No. 1 album We the Generation by Rudimental in 2015.

 In 2019, Mahalia was featured on BBC Radio 1's Brit List.
-Her album Love and Compromise was released on marketed as her debut album.
+Her album Love and Compromise was released and marketed as her debut album.
 The album concept was influenced by an interview with Eartha Kitt, which Mahalia's mother showed her when she was a child.
 Mahalia won Best Female Act and Best R&B/Soul Act at the 2020 MOBO Awards.

 In 2021, she released "Jealous", a collaboration with American rapper Rico Nasty.
 She was nominated for her first Grammy Award for Best R&B Performance at the 63rd Annual Grammy Awards.
 Mahalia was included in the 2021 Forbes 30 Under 30 list.